casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/implementation.rst

 They are:

 * contract: The Casper contract API for runtime and storage
-* types: Thhe Casper contract type system
+* types: The Casper contract type system

 .. code-block:: rust